dwanev/bsuite-applications/README.md

      - Run the agent for 10k episodes and 20 seeds.
      - Score is percentage of successful "catch" over first 10k episodes.
      - Must log episode, total_regret for standard analysis.
+     - NACE: agent and block have the same representation, making it impossible to learn
    - deepsea - Scalable chain domains that test for deep exploration.
      - The environment is an N x N grid with falling blocks similar to catch.
 However the block always starts in the top left.
      - In each timestep, the agent can move the block "left" or "right".
 At each timestep, there is a small cost for moving "right" and no cost for moving "left".
      - However, the agent can receive a large reward for choosing "right" N-times in a row and reaching the bottom right.
      - This is the single rewarding policy, all other policies receive zero or negative return making this a very difficult exploration problem.
+     - NACE does not solve as there is no visible difference at target, to fix, nace needs to track last locations visited.
    - discounting_chain
    - memory_chain
    - mnist The "hello world" of deep learning, now as a contextual bandit.